jstedfast/MimeKit/README.md

 ## License Information

-MimeKit is Copyright (C) 2012, 2013 Jeffrey Stedfast and is licensed udner the MIT/X11 license:
+MimeKit is Copyright (C) 2012, 2013 Jeffrey Stedfast and is licensed under the MIT/X11 license:

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal